 - Natural light

-Naturally lit up space glows even brighter with neutral colored walls and furniture.
-The interior is quite eco-friendly with a few potted plants inside.
+Naturally lit-up space glows even brighter with neutral-colored walls and furniture.
+The interior is entirely eco-friendly, with a few potted plants inside.

-Scandinavian furniture is among the striking and appealing pieces in the design added with a cosy corner fireplace.
+Scandinavian furniture is strikingly presented front and center with a cozy corner fireplace.

 An eco-friendly Scandinavian design with thick greenery on the center table paired with Scandinavian furniture.

-This is a very distinctive interior design that is an infusion of either Native American and Spanish Styles.
-This ethnic style is known to be very inviting and cool.
+This very distinctive interior design is an infusion of Native American and Spanish styles.

-Perfectly arranged Southwestern design with wood log and slats ceiling, wooden vanities and animal skin thrown on a bench top, as well as a few potted plants.
+Perfectly arranged Southwestern design with wood log and slats ceiling, wooden vanities, animal skin thrown on a bench top, and a few potted plants.